leap-stc/ClimSim/README.md

 ## Dataset Information

-Data from multi-scale climate model (E3SM-MMF) simulations were saved at 20 minute intervals for 10 simulated years.
+Data from multi-scale climate model (E3SM-MMF) simulations were saved at 20-minute intervals for 10 simulated years.
 Two netCDF files (input and output) are produced at each timestep, totaling 525,600 files for each configuration.
 3 configurations of E3SM-MMF were run:

 1. **High-Resolution Real Geography**
     - 1.5&deg; x 1.5&deg; horizontal resolution (21,600 grid columns)